s0521/Phoenix/content/en-vitae.md

 * how to use Phoenix to generate VPC Plot,
 * how to use Phoenix for allometric scaling,
 * how to use Phoenix building the Target-mediated drug disposition models.

+# Software Packages

+## R packages:

+I’m the creator and main author of:

+- [guiplot](/guiplot/about/):a user-friendly plotting aids based on graphical interface in R

 # Phoenix case in Chinese
 * [Phoenix (WinNonlin NLME IVIVC toolkit) Q&A](http://www.tri-ibiotech.com.cn/Appofcase/n607.html)